allanbatista/active-rest/README.md

 ## Usage

+This Gem was created to make integrate with rest api easy.

 ### Create a Connection

-A Authentication are used to permit a encapsuled a authentication API.
+A Authentication are used to permit a encapsuled a authentication API with pattern Singleton.

     require 'active_rest'

-    class SkyhubAuthentication < Authentication
+    class SkyhubAuthentication < ActiveRest::Authentication
-      def authenticate! path = nil, params = nil, headers = nil connection.headers['X-Auth-Token'] = 'SERCRET_TOKEN'
+      def authenticate! path = nil, params = nil, headers = nil connection.headers['X-User-Email'] = 'email@example.com.br'
+        connection.headers['X-User-Token'] = 'token'
+        true
       end
     end